18 May 2023

 Cryptocurrency trading scams

-- Promise high returns with low risks
+- Promise you high returns with low risks

 Self-Managed Super Fund (SMSF) phishing scams